Juan Felipe Herrera: Influences

 Herrera's experience as a campesino has strongly influenced his works.
 Traveling from the San Joaquín Valley to San Diego's Logan Heights, and San Francisco's Mission District has left him three distinct Californias from which he draws inspiration.
 Growing up in the '60s and attending college in the '70s during the Chicano Movement and more experimental writing such as the Beat Poets, writers like Luis Valdez and Allen Ginsberg inspired Herrera.
 The great era of artistic experimentation has also inspired his writing style in which he challenges the borders between styles, forms, schools, and genres.

 Herrera, a writer constantly crossing borders, often writes about social issues.
-Ilan Stavans, a Mexican American essayist, has said, "the past three decades in Chicano literature and his name is Juan Felipe Herrera.
+Ilan Stavans, a Mexican American essayist once said, "there is one constant in the past three decades in Chicano literature and his name is Juan Felipe Herrera.
 Aesthetically, he leaps over so many canons that he winds up on the outer limits of urban song."
-New York Times critic Stephen Burt praised Herrera as one of the first poets to successfully create "a new hybrid art, part oral, part written, part English, part something else: an art grounded in ethnic identity, fueled by collective pride, yet irreducibly individual too."
+New York Times critic Stephanie Burt praised Herrera as one of the first poets to successfully create "a new hybrid art, part oral, part written, part English, part something else: an art grounded in ethnic identity, fueled by collective pride, yet irreducibly individual too."